On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Tannakian induction: Proof of the structure theorem

 Let $H$ be a reductive group and $H^0$ its connected component.
 We assume that $G$ is the connected derived group of $H^0$.
 Let $V$ be a finite dimensional irreducible faithful representation of $H$ and let

 be the decomposition of $V$ into irreducible summands $(W_\nu,\rho_\nu)$ after restriction to $H^0$.
 The restriction of each $W_\nu$ to $G$ remains irreducible (this follows from Schur's lemma and the fact that the image of $H^0$ in $GL(W_\nu)$ is generated by the image of $G$ in $GL(W_\nu)$ and the image of the connected component of the center of $H^0$, whose image is in the center of $GL(W)$).
-By Clifford theory \cite{Clifford} $\pi_0(H)=H/H^0$ acts on these subspaces $W_\nu$ for $\nu=1,..,s$ permuting them transitively; i.e. $\rho_\nu(g) = \rho_1(h g h^{-1})$ for certain $h \in H$.
-We define the isotypic part of an irreducible $W_{\nu}$ to be the sum of all subrepresentations of $V|_{H^0}$ which are isomorphic to $W_{\nu}$.
-Since $\pi_0(H)$ acts transitively on the $W_{\nu}$, the multiplicity of each isotypic part is the same.
+By Clifford theory \cite{Clifford} $\pi_0(H)=H/H^0$ acts on the isotypic components $m_{\mu} W_\nu$ permuting them transitively; i.e. $\rho_\nu(g) = \rho_1(h g h^{-1})$ for certain $h \in H$.
+Here we define the isotypic part of an irreducible $W_{\nu}$ to be the sum of all subrepresentations of $V|_{H^0}$ which are isomorphic to $W_{\nu}$.
+Since $\pi_0(H)$ acts transitively on these isotypic components, the multiplicity $m = m_{\mu}$ of each isotypic part is the same.
+Let us write